vitessio/website/content/en/docs/vreplication/vdiff.md

 VDiff does a row by row comparison of all tables associated with the workflow, diffing the source keyspace and the target keyspace and reporting counts of missing/extra/unmatched rows.

-It is highly recommended that this be done before you finalize a workflow with SwitchWrites.
+It is highly recommended that you do this before you finalize a workflow with SwitchWrites.

 ### Parameters